Updated post: 17/11/18 | November 2018

 - Day trips $120

 As I was travelling alone, accommodation costs were accordingly high.
 I could have done it a lot cheaper by staying in less expensive, shared accommodation in a not so nice area.
-But it was important to me to have a comfortable room in a relatively safe location to retreat to at the end of the day.
+But I am a flashpacker and it was important to me to have a comfortable room in a relatively safe location to retreat to at the end of the day.
 I also used taxis where it was more convenient and safe to do so, instead of opting for public transport.

 Wherever you end up, and however long for, I am sure that you will have a fabulous time in Argentina.
 With its enormous diversity of landscapes, fantastic food and wine and warm & generous people it will be difficult not to.
 I am already planning my second visit!